South Newington Church and wall paintings

-In a window splay in the north aisle wall is a 14th century scene in two parts.
-On the top is the Annunciation, and though the figure of the Virgin is very worn, you can see a lily in a vase standing atop an heraldic shield with the Morteyn coat of arms.
-Aother Morteyn arms is visible in the depiction of St James in the bottiom half of the scene.
+In a window splay in the north aisle wall is a 14th-century scene in two parts.
+On the top is the Annunciation, and though the figure of the Virgin is very worn, you can see a lily in a vase standing atop a heraldic shield with the Morteyn coat of arms.
+Another Morteyn coat of arms is visible in the depiction of St James in the bottom half of the scene.

 St Margaret of Antioch

 On the south splay of the east aisle window, this scene shows St Margaret slaying a dragon with a long spear.
 St Margaret wears a long green robe trimmed with vermillion and carries a book in one hand.
 She stands on a painted corbel carrying the Giffard arms.
 The opposite splay is empty now, but may originally have held a companion painting of St Catherine.
 There was probably a Lady Altar below the window.

 By contrast to the superb nor aisle paintings, the nave scenes ae rustic, almost primitive.

 Located in its customary place over the chancel arch, this painting only came to light in 1920.
 It is much wor and parts of the scene are hard to make out, but you can just make out faces of the saved on the left of the scene.
 St Michael is shown with his scales, weighing up souls to see if they will go to Heaven or to Hell.

 A lot of scholarly research has gone into answering this question.
 One theory points a finger at a man known simply as 'The De Bois Master', the same artist responsible for the De Bois Book of Hours, an illuminated manuscript produced around 1325, or by artists from Oxford familiar with his work.